Seat number configuration of the box-ball system, and its relation to the 10-elimination and invariant measures: Abstract

 \section{Abstract}

 The box-ball system (BBS) is a soliton cellular automaton introduced in \cite{TS}, and it is known that the dynamics of the BBS can be linearized by several methods.
-Recently, a new linearization method, called the seat number configuration, is introduced in \cite{MSSS}.
-The aim of this paper is fourfold.
-First, we introduce the $k$-skip map $\Psi_{k} : \Omega \to \Omega$, where $\Omega$ is the state space of the BBS, and show that the $k$-skip map induces a shift operator of the seat number configuration.
-Second, we show that the $k$-skip map is a natural generalization of the $10$-elimination, which was originally introduced in \cite{MIT} to solve the initial value problem of the periodic BBS.
-Third, we generalize the definitions and results of the seat number configuration and the $k$-skip map to the BBS on the whole-line.
-Finally, we investigate the distribution of $\Psi_{k}\left(\eta\right), \eta \in \Omega$ when the distribution of $\eta$ belongs to a certain class of invariant measures of the BBS introduced in \cite{FG}.
-As an application of the above results, we compute the expectation of the carrier with seat numbers.
+Recently, a new linearization method, called the seat number configuration, was introduced in \cite{MSSS}. {In this paper, we develop this method further by introducing the $k$-skip map, which is a natural operation on the seat number configuration.
+From the soliton point of view, this map lowers the height of each soliton by $k$.
+We first show that the $k$-skip map shifts the seat number configuration and that, for finite ball configurations on the half-line, the 1-skip map coincides with the 10-elimination introduced in \cite{MIT}.
+We then extend the seat number configuration and the $k$-skip map to the BBS on the whole-line.
+Finally, we study the distribution of the $k$-skipped configuration under the invariant measures introduced in \cite{FG}.
+As an application, we compute expectations of the carriers with seat numbers, which are related to the stationary current and the effective velocity of solitons. }